laffan/tiny-world-builder/README.md

 ## Pixel Res / High Res

-There are two playable versions of the project : pixel art version and high-res version.
-The default is set to support pixel art, but if you would like to use high-res images do the following :
+There are two playable versions of the project : a pixel art version and a high-res version.
+Pixel art is the default, but if you would like to use high-res images do the following :

-1. In the <head> of index.html comment out the pixel art lines and remove comments from the high-res lines :
+1. In the `<head>` of index.html comment out the pixel art lines and remove comments from the high-res lines :

 ```html
   <!-- <script src="./src/prefabs/PlayerPixel.js"></script>